 This one is a bit different from other brute-forcing tools because it generates rainbow tables that are pre-computed.
 This helps reduce the time in performing the attack.
 The tool is still in active development and is available for Windows and Linux OS.

 You can use this approach for network sniffing, recording VoIP conversations, decoding scrambled passwords, and more.
 Antivirus software like Avast detects it as malware, so you should block your antivirus before starting.

 A brute force attack tool for Mac OS.
 It’s open-source and has a mode that lets you perform attacks from multiple computers on the same password.
 This makes the password guesser even faster.

 One of the oldest password cracking tools.
 It works only with the UNIX system.
 Its strategies include checking weak passwords and performing dictionary attacks.

-It claims to be the fastest CPU based password cracking tool.
-It can be used on Windows, Linux and Mac platforms and is completely free.
-Widely renown for the vast array of options it comes with – dictionary, brute force, hybrid attacks and more.
+It claims to be the fastest CPU-based password cracking tool.
+It can be used on Windows, Linux, and Mac platforms and is completely free.
+Widely renowned for the vast array of options it comes with - dictionary, brute force, hybrid attacks, and more.
 Hashcat uses more than 230 algorithms.